 Applications for investment to any of the funds are open on a rolling basis.
 The Cultural Impact Development Fund will be open for investments for three years and you can apply at any time during that period.

 Interest rates are variable depending on which fund you receive investment from and on the circumstances of your organisation.
-Loans offered via the Cultural Impact Development Fund bear an interest rate of between 5.5% and 8.5% per annum.
-These are fixed rates and are not affected by changes in the Bank of England base rate.
-The exact interest rate you will be offered would be determined by our assessment of financial risk, social impact and duration of the loan, among other factors.
+Please visit Our Fund page for more details.
+The rates we offer are fixed rates and are not affected by changes in the Bank of England base rate.
 In addition, Cultural Impact Development Fund will pioneer a type of social impact incentive which will give an opportunity to reduce the overall interest payable on loans with a minimum term of 36 months, subject to your organisation achieving the social impact monitoring targets set at the time of the investment.
 For more details, please see here.

 At the initial stages of an application, a member of our team decides whether it meets the basic eligibility criteria for investment and if your organisation is ready to take on repayable finance.
 If successful at this stage, we work with organisations through a process of due diligence and write an investment proposal, which we present to an Investment Committee comprised of fund stakeholders and independent professionals from the arts and cultural and social finance sectors.
 The Committee will assess the investment proposal and make a final decision as to whether or not your organisation has been successful in securing investment from us.